Hvitserk's Sustainable Tourism Initiative

 -supplies and funding to rescue teams in the local area

--mountain guards.
+-Mountain Guards on highly used trails.
 Either 24/7 guard placed on high impact areas, or a daily hiker that does a trail sweep in the evenings or in bad weather to make sure people are safe

 -trail maintenance and signs